-Thesis students, in collaboration with their major professor, thesis director, and guiding committee, chooses a research area when enrolled.
+Thesis students, in collaboration with their major professor, thesis director, and guiding committee, choose a research area when enrolled.
 This research area is supported by their coursework chosen and then fleshed out in subsequent research hours.
 This work culminates in a thesis document and defense shared with the community of scholars.

 For the MS program with thesis, the program of study requires 31 graduate credit hours:

 Any required courses in the Core previously completed by a student may be applied for completion and replaced with another free course of the student’s and committee’s choosing.
 Students must have at least 9 8xxx credits (3 8xxx level classes) excluding thesis hours on their final program of study and the majority of credits must have course code CSE.
 See the Graduate Handbook for additional course policies.

 The CS Core ensures students are prepared for graduate study and have a background in computer theory suitable for a graduate in computer science.

 Classes designated as theory by the faculty can in advance can be used to substitute for the theory requirement on a case-by-case basis.

 The department has pre-identified courses and their research areas for choosing depth and breadth courses.
 If a course is listed in multiple areas, it can count only once on a program of study.
 The student’s Graduate Committee has final approval of all applicable courses.
-Currently approved research area courses are listed below; others may be used given a committee's approval including some non-CSE courses.
+Currently approved research area courses are listed below; other courses may be used given a committee's approval including some non-CSE courses.

 Graduate students must complete at minimum 6 credit hours of graduate research, indicated by CSE 9000 sections under the direction the major professor or thesis director.
 Thesis hours representing work as a TA or RA cannot be used for this purpose (unless the RA position is tied to the relevant research).

 Thesis students have 6 additional credit hours of graduate coursework of their choosing that are not tied to Core or Depth/Breadth.
 The only restrictions is that CSE 8080 Directed Project cannot be applied.